MNaseerSubhani/mnaseer.githu.io/_pages/about.md

 </div>
 <!-- ![Cover Photo]() -->

-- 🎓 I'm a Computer Vision Engineer with expertise in deep learning, embedded systems, and industrial AI solutions.
+- 🎓 An engineer with expertise in deep learning, embedded systems, and industrial AI solutions.
 - 🔬 My focus is on developing scalable, efficient AI solutions to bridge the gap between cutting-edge research and real-world challenges.
 - 🌱 I am passionate about enhancing productivity, sustainability, and progress through technology.